andrewjkerr/hackathon-mentor-request-slackbot/README.md

 # Mentor Request for Slack

-A slackbot to help SwampHacks manage mentorship requests during their hackathon.
+A slackbot to help hackathons manage mentorship requests during their hackathon.
+Written during KnightHacks from Jan 15, 2016 - Jan 16, 2016.

+## Usage

+### Normal User

+Want help with something?

 ## Installation